 The taxation of an artist's cross-border income from performances or licenses is carried out using a special procedure, the tax withholding procedure pursuant to Section 50a EStG.
 As part of this procedure, the mostly domestic payment debtors (in this case usually the organisers) are obliged to withhold taxes from their payments to the foreign payment creditors (the artists) and to pay them to the German Federal Central Tax Office (hereinafter BZSt).
 Various procedural steps must be taken into account to ensure proper payment: the organisers, i.e. the parties liable for payment, must declare the tax electronically on a quarterly basis and then pay the calculated taxes to the BZSt.
 The individual steps may seem somewhat complicated at first glance.
 This guide is intended to lead you through each step in detail.

-Mitigation rule: If the mitigation rule is applied (fees up to EUR 250.00 (for more details, see here (see Withholding tax - performance and Withholding tax - licenses), no withholding tax must be paid at the end, but the payment must still be declared in what is called a nil return.
+Mitigation rule: If the mitigation rule is applied (fees for performances up to EUR 250.00 (for more details, see here (see Withholding tax - performance), no withholding tax must be paid at the end, but the payment must still be declared in what is called a nil return.
 Therefore, the same procedure applies as for regular withholding, except that the "withholding amount" here is 0.
 This guide therefore applies equally with regard to the mitigation rule.

 Requesting a tax ID from the German Federal Central Tax Office